knowOne08/attendee/docs/README.md

 # Documentation Index

-Welcome to the comprehensive documentation for the LaunchLog Attendance Terminal system.
+Welcome to the comprehensive documentation for the Attendee Attendance Terminal system.
 This index provides an overview of all available documentation and helps you find the information you need.

 ## 📖 Quick Navigation